 Step 5.
 Prime the Walls

-It's recommended that you apply a stain-killing primer before painting.
+It's recommended that you apply a quality primer, such as True Value EasyCare® Ultra Premium latex primer/sealer before painting.
 Most primers dry quickly and can be covered with a topcoat within a few hours, but check the label.
 A bonding additive can also be stirred into the first coat of paint instead of a bonding primer if you prefer.

 - Have your primer tinted to the approximate color of your topcoat.

 Note: You can also skip this step by painting with True Value EasyCare® Ultra Premium paint and primer in-one.